-When playing back audio files using SSML, the average loudness should be -16 LUFS (Loudness Units Full Scale), which is the average loudness of the Google Assistant TTS output.
-This level gives a good balance between overall volume control on the Google Home and ample headroom for material with variable dynamic range when compared to the Google Assistant.
+When playing back audio files using SSML, the average loudness should be -16 LUFS (Loudness Units Full Scale) for stereo audio content, which matches the average loudness of the Google Assistant TTS output.
+This level gives a good balance between overall volume control on the voice-activated speaker and ample headroom for material with variable dynamic range when compared to the Google Assistant.

 We recommend two options to measure and adjust audio loudness:

 - Use a Digital Audio Workstation (DAW) and LUFS meter.

 Using a DAW and LUFS meter

 The following steps describe how to ensure your audio meets the -16 LUFS recommendation:

 - Create all audio at consistently loud and balanced (equalized) levels for the entire duration of the audio, so that there are no spikes or dips in loudness.

 - Setup a digital audio workstation (DAW) and LUFS meter to measure audio loudness compared to the Google TTS Loudness Reference.

 - Measure and adjust the loudness of your audio so that it has an integrated average loudness of about -16 LUFS (or -19 LUFS if the content is mono).

 - Ear check your audio by comparing its loudness to the Google TTS Loudness Reference.